zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

                     @Scripts.Render("~/bundles/kendo")
                 </head>

+> The Kendo UI theme stylesheets use relative paths to the theme images.
+This requires the theme images to be located in accordance with the relative paths in the CSS code.
+The easiest way to achieve this is to match the virtual bundle URL with the physical location of the CSS files, as demonstrated above.
+Otherwise, the theme images must be placed in a folder with a name that matches the used theme name and this subfolder should be a child folder of the bundle path.

 1. Add a reference to the **Kendo.Mvc.UI** namespace to your **web.config**.
 Then the `Kendo` HtmlHelper extension would be availble in your views.
 Rebuild your project after adding the namespace to the web.config (required for Visual Studio to show intellisense for Kendo.Mvc.UI).
     * If you are using the WebForms view engine open the **web.config** file in the root folder of your application.
 Add